blavigne13/cs-closest-points/README.md

 Date: Fall 2015 (5th semester)

 Find the pair of points that are closest to one another in 3-d space using a divide and conquer algorithm.
-The original assignment obfuscated this by describing it in terms of reactivity between different compounds, each made up of the elements N, C and O. The reactivity formula just happened to be the same as the formular for calculating the distance between two points in 3-d Newtonian space.
+The original assignment obfuscated this by describing it in terms of reactivity between different compounds, each made up of the elements N, C and O. The reactivity formula just happened to be the same as the formular for calculating the distance between two points in 3-d Euclidean space.
 Hence the class name: "BigBadaBoom"

 Notes:
 * We were required to submit a solution using a divide and conquer strategy.